drug-design/course/docs/chapters/molecular-similarity.md

 *[Pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[Pharmacophores]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.

-Multiple-point pharmacophores are generated in a two-step process: First, interaction types are assigned to individual atoms.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/multiple-point-pharmacophores-9327da0c'><i class='fa fa-play' aria-hidden='true'></i></button>Multiple-point pharmacophores are generated in a two-step process: First, interaction types are assigned to individual atoms.
 Second, all pairs (two-point pharmacophores), triangles (three-point pharmacophores) or trapeziums (four-point pharmacophores) of the atom centers are constructed.
 All combinations of interaction types and distances can be assigned to bits in a fingerprint.
 First presented in the late 70s, this method has become very popular and represents one of the standard methods for virtual screening today.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[pharmacophores]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[nce]: New Chemical Entity: a compound not previously described.